nhsconnect/gpconnect/pages/design/design_product_versioning.md

 When a specification is released, the version number is incremented as follows:

-- **Major** version when *substantive breaking changes* are made
+- **Major** version when *breaking changes* are made
 - **Minor** version when larger *non-breaking changes* or *unsubstantive breaking changes* are made, for example a new capability; or a signficant number of smaller *non-breaking changes* or *unsubstantive breaking changes* are made
 - **Patch** version when smaller *non-breaking changes* or *unsubstantive breaking changes* are made

 ### Types of change ###

+#### Breaking changes ####

-*Substantive breaking changes* are changes made to a version of the specification that cause a consuming system built to any minor or patch version of the same major version specification to break.
-There must be actual consuming systems live, or in development for the change to be considered *substantively breaking* - i.e. actual consuming systems will break - otherwise the change is classified as *unsubstantive*.
+*Breaking changes* are those changes made to the specification that cause a consuming system built to any minor or patch version of the same major version of the specification to break.

+#### Unsubstantive breaking changes ####

+An *breaking change* MAY be classified as an *unsubstantive breaking change* where:

+- providers and consumers HAVE NOT built against any minor or patch version of the same major version of the specification, and therefore the change is not materially breaking

-*Unsubstantive breaking changes* are changes that are theoretically breaking but where no consuming system has built, or is building against a minor or patch version of the same major version of the specification, and hence are non breaking in practice.
-To ensure no consuming system builds against the previous minor or patch versions of the specification in the future, the previous versions will be marked as *discontinued* ([see below](#pre-release-draft-labels)).
+- in consultation with providers and/or consumers, where those providers and/or consumers ARE in the process of building against a minor or patch version of the same major version of the specification

+Where this occurs, previous minor or patch versions of the specifications will either be discontinued ([see below](#pre-release-draft-labels)), or will be amended to include warnings regarding the changed functionality, to ensure consuming (and providing systems) do not build against the changed functionality in the future.

+#### Non-breaking changes ####

-*Non-breaking changes* are changes to a version of the specification that do not cause a consuming system built to any minor or patch version of the same specification to break.
+*Non-breaking changes* are changes made to the specification that DO NOT cause a consuming system built to any minor or patch version of the same specification to break.

+#### Stylistic changes and clarifications ####

 The version number may NOT be incremented when *stylistic changes* are made for example, section renumbering, broken links, style corrections, typos, and improvements to the clarity of wording that do not change the meaning of the specification.